passy/twentiment/README.rst

 (Ranked by importance)

-    * Have a web-frontend that searches for tweets and rates their sentiment.
     * Give the server an option to fork the server process into the background and launch a shell like twentiment_client right away.
     * Restructure the Classifier to allow adaptive retraining, i.e. provide a